yjs/docs/getting-started/allowing-offline-editing.md

 {% endtab %}
 {% endtabs %}

 Now every change is persisted to a local database.
 The next time you visit your site, your document will be loaded from the IndexedDB database.
-Only the latest changes are synced over the network provider.
+Only the latest changes are synced over the database provider.

 You can listen to `synced` events that fire when your client loaded content from the IndexedDB database: